lolwierd/lolwierd/content/blog/Mental reset.md

 2ez4me.

-> 2022/10/14: turns out i might need that luck after all. i need to stop acting like a fucking chad with 0 work to back it up 🙂.
+> 2022/10/14: turns out i might need that luck after all. i need to stop acting like a chad with 0 work to back it up 🙂.